Leveraging Sunoh.ai for Telehealth to Improve Patient/Provider Experiences

 But the rate at which these realities have arrived is startling, and the world we imagined above would have been a complete fantasy a generation or two ago.
 And it takes a bit of imagination to grasp just how different the 2020s are from the 1920s.

 But it wasn’t, perhaps, quite as different as we might think.
 Telehealth was nothing like today’s videoconferencing, but it did exist, albeit in a very rudimentary form.
-Doctors in Australia were using radios and radio telegraphy as early as 1928 to connect with patients in remote areas of that vast country.
+Even as early as 1928, doctors in Australia used radio to reach remote patients — a primitive version of what we now call telehealth.

 It took many advances in technology, some legislation, and a global pandemic to get us to where we are today.